By Australasian Convenience and Petroleum Marketers Association Executive Manager for Employment and Training Elisha Radwanowski.

 Further, in many jurisdictions the ERP must be lodged with the safety regulator and/or the fire brigade, and any changes (including changes to contact details) need to be notified to the regulator within 30 days.

 All operators need to regularly review their ERP, ensure that it is up to date, lodged and stored appropriately.
 The business will also need to ensure that they have trained all staff in the ERP.
 In the fuel industry the ‘flipchart’ is often looked at as the ERP, but unless it includes the contact, site plan and manifest details a ‘flipchart’ alone doesn’t cut it.

 The ACAPMA Emergency Response Plan Guide includes a companion Template document that can be edited by the business to ensure creating and updating their ERP is as simple as possible.
 The Guide also includes detailed steps for self-assessment of ERP and training instructions for on-site staff.

 The ACAPMA ‘Emergency Response Plan Guide’ and ERP Template are part of the ‘ACAPMA 2021-2022 Employment Guide Pack’ that will be distributed to members in the coming weeks but is available as a standalone guide to ACAPMA members now.
 Email firstname.lastname@example.org to request your copy.

 Here to help

 HR Highlights are things to consider, implement and watch out for in your business.
-They are provided as general information for you to consider and do not constitute advice.
-You should seek further advice on your situation by contacting your legal advisor.
-ACAPMA members can access resources and receive advice, guidance and support from the ACAPMA employment professionals via email@example.com, it is free for members.
-ACAPMA Membership delivers this and more benefits, see https://acapma.com.au/membership/ for more information.
+They are provided as general advice and you should seek further advice on your situation emailing firstname.lastname@example.org to get the advice and support of ACAPMA employment professionals – it’s free for members.

 Published with permission from ACAPMA.